lwinmoehein/lwinmoehein/README.md

 - 👋 Hi, I’m @lwinmoehein
-- 👀 I’m interested in Web Development.
+- 👀 I’m interested in Android and Web Development.
-- 🌱 I’m currently learning Nuxt and Linux
+- 🌱 I’m currently learning Nuxt and Linux.
+- 💻 My favorite languages are Kotlin and Javascript.

 <!---